bdaiinstitute/ros_utilities/README.md

 ### Process-wide APIs

 These APIs wrap [`rclpy`](https://github.com/ros2/rclpy) APIs to provide a simpler UX in common use cases.

+These APIs are built around the notion of a ROS 2 aware _scope_.
+ROS 2 aware scopes manage the lifetime of a thread local graph of ROS 2 nodes, along with an executor that dispatches work for them.
+ROS 2 nodes may be loaded and unloaded (i.e. instantiated and put to spin, and explicitly destroyed, respectively) or have their entire lifecycle be managed (i.e. bound to a context manager).
+ROS 2 aware scopes may be nested, enforcing locality of ROS 2 usage in a codebase, though the innermost scope is always accessible through `bdai_ros2_wrappers.scope` module-level APIs.

+A ROS 2 aware scope may also be process local (i.e. global within a process), which allows for the notion of a ROS 2 aware _process_.
+Only one ROS 2 aware process may be active at any point in time as a top-level scope i.e. a ROS 2 aware process may not start within an existing ROS 2 aware scope.
+A ROS 2 aware process may also define a main ROS 2 node (for ease of use, for log forwarding, etc.).
+The current ROS 2 aware process and associated scope are always accessible process-wide through `bdai_ros2_wrappers.process` module-level APIs.

-All APIs are thread-safe and exception-safe.
-Resource management is automatic.
-By default, callbacks are dispatched in the background, enabling both synchronous and asynchronous programming.
+These notions afford process-wide (and thread-wide) access to locally managed ROS 2 entities and thus ownership and lifetime is well defined.
+Moreover, callbacks are dispatched in the background by default, enabling both synchronous and asynchronous programming out-of-the-box.

 These APIs are also quite handy to reconcile past [`rospy`](http://wiki.ros.org/rospy) experience with ROS 2.

 #### Setting up single node processes

-Just decorate your executable entrypoint (or `main` function) with `bdai_ros2_wrappers.process.main`:
+To make use of ROS 2 without getting into the details, just decorate your executable entrypoint (or `main` function) with `bdai_ros2_wrappers.process.main`:

 ```python
 import logging